dustinpfister/blog_posts/_posts/lodash.md

 It is true that many of the functions in lodash are from [underscore the older library from which lodash was forked](https://en.wikipedia.org/wiki/Underscore.js#History).
 At first it was stated that lodash would work as a drop in replacement for underscore, but with late versions of lodash that is no longer the case as there are many differences when it comes to the public APIS of these two projects.

 One major talking point as to why developers should not bother with lodash any more is that much of the functionality in lodash is now part of core  native javaScript itself.
-However many of the functions in lodash work a little differently when  compared to a native counterpart, and there is still some people out there using older browsers that do not support all of these native methods.
+However there is still some people out there using older browsers that do not support all of these native methods, and I also like to get my code to work on a wide range of versions numbers when it comes to making nodejs scripts.
 In addition many of the utility methods are still not part of core javaScript at all, so it is not necessarily a dead library, and there is still a desire to abstract and wrap away many native methods.

 <!-- more -->